Meet the Artist

 In 2014 she began life modelling at various local classes and this passion for drawing and studying the figure led her to do a Postgraduate degree in Fine Art at Leeds Arts University in 2020.

-She is inspired by Greek mythology, art history and is influenced by women artists throughout the ages.
+She is inspired by history including the Dutch Golden Age (17th and 18th Century), Greek mythology and English history.
+She is also inspired by the female story throughout history and is influenced by women artists throughout the ages.
 Her recent thesis titled ‘How has the role of the woman artist changed since 1900?’ brings to light the struggle women artists have faced in becoming recognised artists and the struggle that still goes on.
 But she also looks to male artists, citing Henri Matisse and his understanding of colour as a crucial influence.

 Newsletter